Flame442/FlameCogs/README.md

 [Monopoly](../master/README.md#monopoly) | Play monopoly with up to 7 other people in your server.
 [Onlinestats](../master/README.md#onlinestats) | Information about what devices people are using to run discord.
 [Partygames](../master/README.md#partygames) | Chat games focused on coming up with words from 3 letters.
+[PokemonDuel](../master/README.md#pokemonduel) | Play a pokemon battle against another member of your server.
 [SimpleEmbed](../master/README.md#simpleembed) | Simply create embeds.
 [Stocks](../master/README.md#stocks) | Buy and sell stocks with bot currency.
 [Wordstats](../master/README.md#wordstats) | Track commonly used words by server and member.